 The importance of autonomy

-And that was when it hit me—both of these “picky” eaters were relishing in these moments of autonomy when it came to their food.
-They were able to build something the way they wanted it and, in doing so, were more open to trying new things.
+And that was when it hit me—the autonomy I had given these two picky eaters was very important.
+They were able to customize the meal in a way that was appealing to them and, in doing so, were more open to trying new things.

 If you need more family-friendly meal ideas, check out The Scramble’s online meal planner for lots of kid and parent approved recipes.